William A. Jacobson: Race

 In 2020, Jacobson authored two articles that criticized the history of Black Lives Matter.
 Jacobson described Black Lives Matter's founders as "anti-American, anti-capitalist activists, who want to destroy capitalism, in an act of revenge."
 This caused controversy and Cornell Law School students called for action against him.

 In February 2021, Jacobson launched the website CriticalRace.org, a database listing the training activities and actions of college administrations pertaining to critical race training and anti-racism initiatives.

 Federal COVID-19 lawsuit

-In January 2022, Jacobson filed a federal class-action lawsuit against Mary T. Bassett, then Acting Commissioner of the New York Department of Health, challenging the constitutionality of state health department that considers race as a risk factor in the distribution of COVID-19 treatments.
-The lawsuit argues the department directive is "patently unconstitutional" because it uses racial preferences in determining whether someone qualifies to receive them, which according to the lawsuit would violate the Fourteenth Amendment, the Civil Rights Act and other federal statutes.
+In January 2022, Jacobson filed a federal class-action lawsuit against Mary T. Bassett, Acting Commissioner of the New York Department of Health, challenging the constitutionality of a state health department directive that considers race as a risk factor in the distribution of COVID-19 treatments.
+The lawsuit argues that the department directive is "patently unconstitutional" because it uses racial preferences in determining whether someone qualifies to receive medical treatment, which violates the Fourteenth Amendment, the Civil Rights Act, and other federal statutes.